DIY Garlic Water Pesticide for Organic Pest Control

 Some Preventive Measures

 Though garlic water is non-toxic, it can be an irritant, mainly to the eyes.
 It is a good idea to wear gloves while using the solution.
 Always keep the nozzle of the spray bottle away from your face.
-After spraying the solution, keep your kids and pets away from the plants.
+After spraying the solution, keep your kids and pets away from the plants for some hours.

 Recent Posts